chef/chef-web-docs/chef_master/source/resource_apt_preference.rst

    apt_preference 'name' do
      glob                       String
      notifies                   # see description
-     package_name               String, Array # defaults to 'name' if not specified pin                        String
+     package_name               String # defaults to 'name' if not specified pin                        String
      pin_priority               String
      subscribes                 # see description